 Why did The Committee for the Fiduciary Standard form and what is its objective?

-The Committee formed last year to advocate for the authentic fiduciary standard as presently established under the Investment Advisers Act of 1940.
+The Committee formed in May 2009 to advocate for the authentic fiduciary standard as established under the Investment Advisers Act of 1940.

 The Committee is led by a steering group of practitioners and experts.